Psalm 135 – Praise for the Creator and the Redeemer

 iii.
 We, as human beings, have ideas of good and evil because we are made in the image of God.
 Anyone who questions the goodness of God or His existence has to answer the question, “Where do we get our concept of good?”

 iv.
 “What could be more basic than this, that God is good?
-Nothing at all, since this is God’s essential nature.
-Even the word God is a shortened form of ‘the Good.’”
+Nothing at all, since this is God’s essential nature.”
 (Boice)

 b.
-Sing praises to His name: One of the ways praise is expected is in song.
+Sing praises to His name: One of the ways praise is shown is in song.
 God’s people should be a singing people.

 d.
-For the LORD has chosen Jacob for Himself: The Psalmist listed a third reason to praise God—His choosing of Israel for His special treasure.
-He did not choose them because they were great, but because He is great in love.
+For the LORD has chosen Jacob for Himself: The psalmist listed a third reason to praise God – His choosing of Israel for His special treasure.
+He did not choose Israel because they were great, but because He is great in love.

 i.
 God told Israel this in Deuteronomy 7:7-8: The LORD did not set His love on you nor choose you because you were more in number than any other people, for you were the least of all peoples;but because the LORD loves you, and because He would keep the oath which He swore to your fathers.